Overview¶

 Per-job - wipe and reflash between CI runs so each job starts from a bit-identical baseline.

-Ad-hoc.
+Self-contained USB.
 USB live image carrying the

 OS scope¶